-In doing our market research to develop Vulnerability Scanner by RapidFire Tools, we surveyed thousands of Managed Service Providers (MSPs) — and, separately, hundreds IT Pros who work inside of corporate IT departments — to learn how many actually perform vulnerability scans, how frequently they do it, and why Surprisingly, the results from both groups were remarkably similar.
+In doing our market research to develop VulScan, we surveyed thousands of Managed Service Providers (MSPs) — and, separately, hundreds IT Pros who work inside of corporate IT departments — to learn how many actually perform vulnerability scans, how frequently they do it, and why Surprisingly, the results from both groups were remarkably similar.

-Why MSPs?
-Because they collectively manage so many different client sites, they see more (and often experience more) than the average multifunctional IT professional working inside a corporate IT department.
+The MSPs we surveyed collectively manage so many different client sites, they see more (and often experience more) than the average multifunctional IT professional working inside a given corporate IT department.
 But the IT pros we talked to also come from a wide range of environments, from small organizations less than 50 endpoints to huge corporate behemoths with more than 10,000.

 According to our survey, more than half of MSPs say they don’t do vulnerability scanning.
 A small percentage of these MSPs have SOCs, SEIMs or other cybersecurity solutions that provide protection, but the majority rely on firewalls and anti-malware/anti-virus software to protect their clients.

 Following up with the MSPs who said they do vulnerability scanning, less than 25 percent perform the scans for all their clients.
 More than half said they only perform scans for larger clients.
 The remaining 25 percent gave a wide range of responses including: they only perform scans for selected clients who pay for premium security services; they provide it to clients that request it as part of a compliance requirement; they provide it to clients that purchase it; they offer it only as part of an initial assessment.

 According to the National Institute of Standards and Technology (NIST), the recommended frequency of vulnerability scans is monthly and 25% of our respondents who do scans reported following that recommendation.
 Yet there’s a huge range of frequency of scans.
 About 1 in 4 MSPs scan their clients’ networks more frequently than monthly, while the remaining half scan less frequently.